-If you're staying in the same state, you don't need to get a new policy.
-Simply notify your car insurer of your new address.
+If you stay in the same state, you don't need to get a new policy.
+Notify your car insurer of your new address.
 If you have a Progressive policy, you can update your address online or over the phone.

-Like moving out of state, an in-state move will affect your car insurance rate, although the change will likely be smaller than an out-of-state move.
+Like moving out of state, an in-state move will affect your car insurance rate, although the change may be smaller than an out-of-state move.

 A note about address verification